CUBigDataClass/5Vs/3.DataAnalysis/DataAnalysis.md

     * don't forget to put your own Twitter access tokens before running the program.

-    * To run Emotions Classifier or CountriesEmotion, no need to install mongodb on you local machine.
+    * To run EmotionsClassifier.py or CountriesEmotion.py , no need to install mongodb on you local machine.
 Their code will use mongodb on mongolab to store data.
 To connect to the database , open your terminal and type:
             $ mongo ds019980.mlab.com:19980/worldemotion -u <dbuser> -p <dbpassword>